 After any kind of traffic accident in California, drivers have certain obligations when it comes to reporting the crash.
-We'll cover the details of those rules in this article.
-And if you want to explore your options for holding the at-fault driver financially responsible for your losses, we'll discuss a few California laws that could have a big impact on your case.
+And if you want to explore your options for holding the at-fault driver financially responsible for your losses, there are a few state laws that could have a big impact on your case, including:

-It's important to note that, if a law enforcement officer comes to the scene of your accident, he or she will prepare a written report of the accident on behalf of the agency.
-In that situation, you need not make your own separate written report.
+It's important to note that, if a law enforcement officer comes to the scene of your accident, they'll prepare a written report of the accident on behalf of the agency.
+In that situation, you don't need to make your own separate written report.

 In many situations, the answer is yes.
 Any driver involved in an accident in California needs to report the crash to the California DMV within 10 days if: